willsas/swiftExtension/README.md

 # swiftExtension
-List of swift extension that make life easier
+Collection of swift extension to make life easier